shahidsiddiqui786/Meet-app/README.md

-This is the basically a group chat web app. where you can instantly make a group by only sharing roomname to others, and  can have group chat and photos exchange too.
+This is Front End Of  a group chat web app. where you can instantly make a group by only sharing roomname to others, and  can have group chat and photos exchange too.